EtherReal-ID/etherreal-id/README.md

 # etherReal

-Powered by - e t h e r u m - ether*Real* is a *Self Sovereign* Identification Oracle - etherRe.al is Borderless, Distributed and Decentralised
+Powered by - e t h e r u m - ether*Real* is a *Self Sovereign* Identification Oracle

+etherReal is Borderless, Distributed and Decentralised

 In the future etherre.al will be administered by its users